 Hatsumode in Hiroshima – Shrines to Visit for New Years and the Tondo Festival

 There are two main traditions marking the beginning of the new year in Hiroshima.
 Hatsumōde is the first visit of the year to a shrine and takes place throughout Japan.
-Later in the month is the tondo festival, which is just in Hiroshima.
+Later in the month is the Tondo Festival, which is just in Hiroshima.

 Hatsumōde